dzog/ImgGlyph/README.md

 ImgGlyph
 ========

-ImgGlyphLabel and ImgGlyphTextView are subclasses of (drop-in replacements for) UILabel and UITextView that allow for correctly sized in-line images (image glyphs) by replacing certain characters or strings with specified images.
+ImgGlyphLabel and ImgGlyphTextView are subclasses of (drop-in replacements for) UILabel and UITextView that allow for font-sized in-line images (image glyphs) by replacing specified strings with specified images.

 Purpose